 Dubai: Policy launched to regulate artificial intelligence in healthcare

-It lays down the ethical requirements for AI solutions and defines the main responsibilities of stakeholders.
+It lays down the ethical requirements and defines the main roles and responsibilities of stakeholders.

 A policy regulating the use of artificial intelligence (AI) in healthcare has been launched in Dubai.

-Dr Mohammad Al Redha, director of Health Informatics and Smart Health Department, Dubai Health Authority (DHA), said AI refers to systems or devices that simulate human intelligence to perform tasks with the use of data.
+Dr Mohammad Al Redha, director of Health Informatics and Smart Health Department at the Dubai Health Authority (DHA), said AI refers to systems or devices that simulate human intelligence to perform tasks with the use of data.

-The policy aims to determine regulatory requirements for the provision of AI solutions in field of healthcare.
-It lays down the ethical requirements for AI solutions and defines the main roles and responsibilities of stakeholders.
+The policy aims to determine regulatory requirements for the provision of AI solutions healthcare.
+It lays down the ethical requirements and defines the main roles and responsibilities of stakeholders.

-The DHA said the policy has an in-depth legislative and regulatory framework for the use of AI solutions in the fields of health and research.
+The DHA said the policy has an in-depth legislative and regulatory framework for the use of AI solutions in health and research.

 The scope of the policy extends to include all AI solutions related to healthcare services used by medical facilities, specialists, drug manufacturers, health insurance companies, public health centres and researchers.